joshirushikesh141/RewardPointsProgram/README.md

 Database used as MySQL.

-Also Provided details to use H2 Database as per the convinience.
+Also provided details to use H2 Database as per the convinience.

 For unit test cases jUnit used.